hitting padel ball

 Pickleball Gear:

-• Ball: A “wiffle ball” made of lightweight plastic with holes for a slower flight.
+• Ball: A wiffle ball made from plastic, with holes for slower flight and controlled play.

 3. Court Dimensions and Layout